 What Are the Core Landscape Design Basics?

 Remember, the principles and elements of design aren’t just rigid rules.
 They can also be used to inject a bit of personality into your space.
 Whether you’re a homeowner with a green thumb or someone who couldn’t keep an annual alive, understanding these landscape design basics is the first step to creating an outdoor area that feels both inviting and impressive.
-And hey, incorporating cool colors next to warm ones or playing with the form or shape of your plants can tend to make a pretty big impact.
+And hey, incorporating cool colors next to warm ones or playing with the form or shape of your plants can make a significant impact.

 Understanding the concept of landscape design